orjangj/wsl-dev-playbook/README.md

 # WSL Development Ansible Playbook

-This playbook installs and configures most of the software I use on my WSL for software development.
+This playbook installs and configures most of the software I use in WSL for software development.
 This repository is an ongoing effort, and will evolve over time.

 ## Installation

   1. [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/index.html).
   2. Clone this repository to your local drive.
   3. Run `$ ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
   4. Run `$ ansible-playbook main.yml -i inventory --ask-become-pass` inside this directory.
-Enter your account password when
+Enter your account password when prompted.

 ## Included applications and packages